-SLR Consulting Australia Pty Ltd (SLR) was engaged by Grant Farrell of CQ University to undertake an asbestos building materials survey of Central Highlands Emerald Campus.
-The survey was conducted by Narelle Carnes from SLR on 12 September 2017.
+SLR Consulting Australia Pty Ltd (SLR) was engaged by Grant Farrell of CQ to undertake an asbestos building materials survey of Block A at Emerald Campus.
+The survey was conducted by Narelle Carnes from SLR on 11 September 2017 and the 12 September 2017.